Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: Introduction

-To address these drawbacks, this study proposes a system integrated into a perforating gun – a type of downhole equipment – designed for sampling and processing CCL signals, identifying collar signals, and accurately measuring depth for perforating at designated perforating intervals.
-This system is named the Dynamic Threshold and Physical Plausibility Depth Measurement and Perforation Control system (DTPPMP system).
-All signals are automatically sampled and autonomously processed in situ by the downhole equipment, eliminating the need for analog signal transmission through significantly long cables and thus avoiding the signal degradation associated with the conventional methods.
-The in-situ identification of casing collars is facilitated by a lightweight algorithm deployed on an embedded platform as part of the DTPPMP system.
-By integrating the algorithm into the downhole equipment and processing signals in situ, the perforation operations and surface systems are simplified.
-Id est, this approach eliminates the need for surface equipment, such as logging instrument trucks and LMWs, as illustrated in Fig.~\ref{fig1b}, allows non-professional personnel to operate under production conditions while reducing costs.
-Additionally, the cost associated with using the drilling platform, which constitutes a considerable portion of overall expenses, can potentially be reduced for disposable applications, such as soluble guns.
-The selection of a lightweight algorithm ensures low computational effort, which can be handled by a low-cost processor, further reducing costs, especially for disposable use.
+To bridge this gap, this study proposes the Dynamic Threshold and Physical Plausibility Depth Measurement and Perforation Control (DTPPMP) system, as illustrated in Fig.~\ref{fig5}.
+This system is integrated into a perforating gun, a standard downhole tool.
+It is designed to acquire and process CCL signals, distinguish collar signatures from interference, and accurately determine depth to perforate at designated intervals.
+All signals are automatically acquired and autonomously processed in situ within the perforating gun, eliminating the need for analog signal transmission over extended wirelines.
+This approach mitigates the signal degradation inherent to conventional methods.
+The in-situ identification of casing collars is enabled by a lightweight algorithm deployed on the STM32H725 microcontroller of the DTPPMP system.
+By integrating the algorithm into the downhole equipment for in-situ processing, perforation operations are simplified, making the surface equipment illustrated in Fig.~\ref{fig2} unnecessary.
+Furthermore, operational costs associated with drilling platforms, surface infrastructure, and personnel, which constitute a significant portion of total expenses, can be substantially reduced through the use of autonomous, disposable perforating guns \cite{entchev2011autonomous}.

-The DTPPMP system underwent several experiments in an actual vertical oil well in Sichuan, China.
-Results demonstrate that the system can correctly identify collar signals, measure depth in oil and gas wells, and perforate at designated perforating intervals in real-time.
-Theoretically, the DTPPMP system is capable of operating effectively in all types of wells, including vertical, deviated, and horizontal wells.
+The DTPPMP system was validated through field trials in a vertical oil well in Sichuan, China.
+Experimental results demonstrate that the system accurately identifies collar signatures, performs real-time depth measurement, and executes perforation at target intervals.